top of page

 The criteria for diagnosing ADHD are very specific, and the process to gather sufficient, detailed information is comprehensive and wide-ranging.
 This means that, as well as ascertaining whether these criteria are met, we also achieve an extensive and inclusive view of you with your strengths and challenges.
 We can then consider what steps you wish to take to support yourself – whether you have ADHD or not.

-Details of pricing for the ADHD Adult Assessment Service can be found on the Services and Fees page.
+Details of pricing for the ADHD Adult Assessment Service can be found on here

 counselling to end the behaviour